magomimmo/modern-cljs/doc/tutorial-06.md

 in the `modern-cljs.login` namespace and the one defined in the `modern-cljs.shopping` namespace are almost identical.
 They differ only in the form `id` and the function assigned to the `onsubmit` event.
-We can define a more general (i.e. abstracted) `init` function which, receiving both a form `id` and a function as argments, handles the implementation of both `init` function, and reduces code duplication.
+We can define a more general (i.e. abstracted) `init` function which, receiving both a form `id` and a function as argments, handles the implementation of both `init` functions and reduces code duplication.

 The abstracted `init` function, being common to both `login.cljs` and `shopping.cljs`, will be created in a new namespace, named